Old Bailey Solicitors

 How is the accused’s punishment determined?

 Culpability refers to the blameworthiness of the accused.
 Culpability is assessed with reference to the offender’s role, level of intention or premeditation.
 The court balance these factors to determine a fair sentence.
 A list of characteristics that indicate higher culpability includes conduct intended to cause fear and distress, persistent action over a prolonged period of time, use of multiple methods of controlling and coercive behaviour and conduct intended to humiliate or degrade the victim.
+The guidelines also set out factors that indicate lower culpability, and these are equally important in any sentencing exercise.
+They include: behaviour that was of short duration or limited in its nature; a lesser role where others were involved; the absence of any premeditation or deliberate campaign; significant personal mitigation such as mental health difficulties, learning disabilities or particular vulnerability at the relevant time; and genuine remorse demonstrated at an early stage.
+These factors can materially reduce where on the sentencing range a case falls and should always be identified and presented by a specialist defence solicitor.

 Harm refers to injury, loss, or damage.
 The level of harm is determined by the presence of physical injuries or the psychological impact on the victim.
 The court determines where on the sentencing guidelines the accused falls, depending on the individual facts of the case, and the level of harm and fear caused to the victim.
+On harm, the guidelines also recognise factors that reduce the level assessed.
+These include: limited psychological impact on the complainant, particularly where this is not supported by medical or other objective evidence; behaviour that did not cause the complainant to fear violence; and circumstances where the harm alleged is disputed or where the impact was less serious than the prosecution suggests.
+A thorough examination of the evidence of harm is an essential part of any defence strategy.

 What are the sentencing guidelines for controlling and coercive behaviour?